Zainulislamzia/task-management-api/README.md

 ## Overview

-A RESTful API for task management with user authentication using Express.js and MongoDB.
+A RESTful API for task management with user authentication and task management using Express.js and MongoDB.

 ## Prerequisites